School of Business & Economics

 Internships & Careers

-SBE is fortunate enough to have it’s own Office for Career Opportunities & Internships in Redcay 116.
-This office will assist in helping you find, apply for, and complete an internship.
+SBE is fortunate enough to have its own Office of Internships and Career Opportunities in Au Sable 321.
+This office will assist in helping you find, apply for and complete an internship.

-Think of this as a resume building experience.
-An internship is also a good way to find out what you do or do not want for your future.
+Think of this as a resume-building experience.
+An internship is also a good way to find the right fit for your future.

 Study abroad is not required of SBE students, but again is a significant contributor to your future success.
 There are many opportunities available to SBE students in Europe, Australia, Canada, and Mexico.
 Global education and understanding is so very important to the success of today’s business managers and leaders.
 Think of this as a resume building experience.